 Students And Professionals

-College students in particular, make up a significant population of Adderall abuse.
+College students, in particular, make up a significant population of Adderall abuse.
 The drug’s ability to help one focus and stay awake for longer than normal makes it attractive to students and working professionals.
 This population is constantly facing ever-increasing demands at school and work.

 People With Eating Disorders

-People who struggle with an eating disorder may abuse this drug because it suppresses appetite.
+People who struggle with an eating disorder may abuse this drug because it suppresses their appetite.
 If someone with an eating disorder becomes addicted, they will often need treatment that cares for both issues simultaneously.

 Common Drug Combinations